-The Company is adopting adopted a Continuous Disclosure Policy, the purpose of which is to:
+The Company has adopted a Continuous Disclosure Policy, the purpose of which is to:

-- (a) ensure that the Company complies with its continuous disclosure obligations under the Corporations Act and the ASX Listing Rules and; - (b) provide shareholders and the market with timely, direct and equal access to information issued by the Company; and - (c) promote investor confidence in the integrity of the Company and its securities.
+- ensure that the Company complies with its continuous disclosure obligations under the Corporations Act and the ASX Listing Rules and; - (b) provide shareholders and the market with timely, direct and equal access to information issued by the Company; and - (c) promote investor confidence in the integrity of the Company and its securities.

-The Continuous Disclosure Policy will be made available on the Company's website.
+The Continuous Disclosure Policy is available on the Company's website.

-6. Principle 6: Respect the rights of security holders - A listed entity should respect the rights of its security holders by providing them with appropriate information and facilities to allow them to exercise those rights effectively
+- 6. Principle 6: Respect the rights of security holders A listed entity should respect the rights of its security holders by providing them with appropriate information and facilities to allow them to exercise those rights effectively - 6.1 Recommendation 6.1